Sage-Vines/CloudComputingProjectTwo/README.md

 - `main.tf`, `variables.tf`, `outputs.tf`  -what orchesrates everything
 - `modules/*` - one directory per component, each declaring its own provider requirements, inputs, and outputs
 - `services/frontend/default.conf` - small nginx config file which serves SPA from `/usr/share/nginx/html` and proxies `/api/*` back to Python in backend
-- `services/frontend/site/` - actual UI (HTML template, neon style, vanilla JavaScript logic with edit/delete buttons)
+- `services/frontend/site/` - actual UI (HTML template, neon style, vanilla JavaScript logic w/ edit/delete buttons)
 - `services/backend/app.py` & `start.sh` - API plus boot script that installs dependencies on the fly so Dockerfiles are not actually needed
 - `terraform.tfvars` - this file is created for password stashing